-While its cities are packed with important sights, Provençal life feels rooted in its countryside, small towns and vibrant markets.
+While its cities are packed with important sights, Provençal life feels rooted in its countryside, small towns, and vibrant markets.
 Its famous fields of lavender and sunflowers inspire painters.
-Its howling Mistral wind can — as they say — to blow the ears off donkeys.
-And its coveted Côtes du Rhône wines showcase this region’s confident mastery of good living.
+Its howling mistral wind can — as they say — blow the ears off a donkey.
+And its coveted Côtes du Rhône wines showcase this region's confident mastery of good living.

 This is what Roman aqueducts were all about.
-This is part of a thirty-mile long channel, a man made river flowed through this for 400 years.
-You can see the original stones, a thin layer of mortar which waterproofed the channel, and, after centuries of use, a thick mineral build up.
+This is part of a 30-mile long channel — a man-made river flowed through this for 400 years.
+You can still see the original stones, a thin layer of mortar that waterproofed the channel, and, after centuries of use, a thick mineral build up.

 The Pont du Gard's main arch is the largest the Romans ever built — 80 feet across.
 The bridge itself has no mortar — just ingeniously stacked stones.
 Taking full advantage of the round arch the Romans invented, it's made strong by gravity.

 Imagine the jubilation on that day in A.D.
 50 when suddenly the system was operational.
-This is the very end of the aqueduct and water would tumble out of this hole and fill this pool.
-The system was designed to prioritize according to how much water was available.
-If the water level was high the holes would send water to homes of the wealthy, to decorative fountains and to public baths, but if the water level was very low, these holes would still send water to the essential neighborhood wells.
+This is the very end of the aqueduct, and water would tumble out of this hole and fill this pool.
+Now, the system was designed to prioritize according to how much water was available.
+If the water level was high, these holes would send water to homes of the wealthy, to decorative fountains, to public baths.
+But if the water level was very low, these holes would still send water to the essential neighborhood wells.

 Today, the town's many Roman ruins testify to Nîmes' former importance.
 The Maison Carrée rivals Rome's Pantheon as the most complete building surviving from the Roman Empire.
 The temple survived in part because it's been in constant use for the last thousand years.